Scaphoid Fracture Compensation Amounts

 How to claim

-If you believe that you have a claim you should contact a clinical negligence solicitor as soon as possible.
+If you believe that you may have a claim you should contact our clinical negligence team as soon as possible.
 At Jefferies, we have a team of no win no fee solicitors who are experienced in all kinds of misdiagnosis claims.
 We work with people across England and Wales and usually work on a no-win, no fee basis.

 To learn more and find out if you have a valid claim for compensation, contact Jefferies Solicitors today.
 Call us on 0800 342 3206 or complete our online form to arrange a call-back from a member of our friendly team.